LP Intelligence Documentation

 This section defines the core data models used throughout LP Intelligence.

-Rather than exposing raw contract events, the API provides structured, protocol-aware objects designed for integration into production systems.
+Rather than exposing raw contract events, the API provides structured, protocol-aware objects designed for backend and product integration.

 4.1 Chains